 To the knowledge of the directors and executive officers of the Company, no person or corporation beneficially owned, directly or indirectly, or exercised control or direction over, Common Shares carrying more than 10% of the voting rights attached to all outstanding Common Shares of the Company as at the Record Date.

 VOTES NECESSARY TO PASS RESOLUTIONS

 A simple majority of affirmative votes cast at the Meeting is required to pass the ordinary resolutions described herein.
-In addition, the resolution to approve the amendment to certain outstanding stock options shall be subject to the approval of the disinterested shareholders of the Company.

 ELECTION OF DIRECTORS